nfour/Sublime-ECT/readme.md

 Additionally, you may use your own tags by copying a .tmLanguage file.
 The `{{ }}` template, `ect_html3.tmLanguage`, would be the easiest.

-Replace all occurances of each open and close tag with your own open and close tag characters.
+Replace all occurances (they're all contained within one `<dict>`) of each open and close tag with your own open and close tag characters.

 Also, be sure to rename the .tmLanguage near the top of the file:
 ```